 Generally, yes.
-Rental fees for leasing real property located within Japan and paid by a Japanese company to a non-resident (either a non-resident company or a non-resident individual), are subject to Japanese withholding tax at the rate of 20.42%, subject to certain exemptions.
-Payments for the use of machinery or equipment are subject to Japanese withholding tax at the rate of 20.42%, for which exemption is provided under a majority of the treaties executed by Japan.
+Rental fees for leasing real property located within Japan and paid by a Japanese company to a non-resident (either a non-resident company or a non-resident individual) are subject to withholding tax at the rate of 20.42%, subject to certain exemptions.
+No relief is provided under tax treaties.

+Payments for the use of machinery or equipment are subject to withholding tax at the rate of 20.42%, for which exemption is provided under a majority of the treaties executed by Japan.